rovaughn/platform-docs/platform/manual/cluster/upgrade.rst

 Upgrading a cluster
 ===================

-Upgrading (ie: scaling) a cluster is only possible for a :doc:`Hasura pro-tier cluster <pro-tier/index>`.
+Upgrading (i.e. scaling) a cluster is only possible for a :doc:`Hasura pro-tier cluster <pro-tier/index>`.

 A cluster's initial configuration is set in ``clusters.yaml``.